-Input from the Capital Regional District public hearing (October 23, 2016) suggests there is general agreement on most of the RGS content, with the exception of growth management and its relationship to water servicing.
+Input from the public hearing (October 23, 2016) suggests there is general agreement on most of the RGS content, with the exception of growth management and its relationship to water servicing.

-Content Revisions: Content edits addressed some input from the public hearing, including edits to the transportation and economic development sections and minor copy edits are shown in a revised 2016 Regional Growth Strategy Bylaw 4017 (See Appendix A) using track-changes for convenience.
+Content Revisions: Content edits addressed some input from the public hearing, including edits to the transportation and economic development sections and minor copy edits are shown in a revised 2016 RGS documents (See Appendix A-1, A-2) using track-changes for convenience.
+These changes do not have policy implications.

-Growth Management & Water Servicing: Please note that the RGS document retains the water service policy that was shown for the public hearing (See Appendix B).
+Growth Management & Water Servicing: The RGS document retains the water service policy that was shown for the public hearing (See Appendix B).